emissary-ingress/emissary/docs/docs/latest/topics/install/yaml-install.md

    * Enter the email address to be associated with your TLS certificate.
    * Click the **Save** button.

   You'll see the newly created `Host` resource appear in the UI with a status of "Pending."
 This will change to "Ready" once the certificate is fully provisioned.
-If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS following [these instructions](../../reference/core/tls) or by reviewing configuration in the [Host CRD](/reference/host-crd).
+If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS manually or by reviewing configuration in the [Host CRD](../../../topics/running/host-crd).

 3. Once the Host is ready, navigate to `https://<hostname>` in your browser.
    Note that the certificate warning has gone away.
 Additionally, the Ambassador